 Her face whitened.

-Around her, the four Jin sect omega stood still and frightened.
-Even the woman Wei Wuxian had found near Jin Guangshan’s private chamber of concubines, the one who had begged him for over a minute to take her with him, her terrorized face turned to the ground and her shaking hand pressed to her swelling belly, now looked full of regret.
+Around her, the four Jin sect kunze stood still and frightened.
+Even the woman Wei Wuxian had found near Jin Guangshan’s private chamber of concubines, the one who had begged him for over a minute to take her with him, her terrorized face pushed to the ground and her shaking hand pressed to her swelling belly, now looked full of regret.